 The internal circulation improvements for the Town Center Area north of East Antioch Creek include Oakley Road from SR 160 to Willow Avenue, and Phillips Lane from East 18th Street to Oakley Road.
-In order to prevent excess traffic through existing residential neighborhoods, the Specific Plan recommends that the connection between Oakley Road and Willow Avenue be modified when the Town Center Area begins to develop.
-Willow Avenue would still connect to Viera Avenue (Existing), so that neighborhood residents would have several access routes in and out of their neighborhood.
-The design of the Oakley Road/Willow Avenue modification will need to be designed with the participation of neighborhood residents during the review of Town Center Area Master Plan process.
+In order to prevent excess traffic through existing residential neighborhoods, the Specific Plan recommends that the connection between Oakley Road and Willow Avenue be modified to limit traffic through the existing neighborhood when the Town Center Area begins to develop.
+The Viera Avenue and Oakley Road intersection may also need to be modified.
+The design of any modifications to existing roads will need to be designed with the participation of neighborhood residents during the review of Town Center Area Master Plan process.

 The circulation improvements necessary to develop the Town Center Area south of East Antioch Creek include the extension of Phillips Lane over the creek and railroad to Slatten Ranch Road and to the SR 4/ Phillips Lane Interchange.
+The required circulation improvements for the Town Center Area are shown in purple on Figure 7-1.